+Financial planning:

-Financial planning: May cover topics such as retirement, superannuation, mortgages and pension eligibility; life and health insurance; and the needs of those who are financially dependent on your loved one.
+May cover topics such as retirement, superannuation, mortgages and pension eligibility; life and health insurance; and the needs of those who are financially dependent on your loved one.

-Enduring Power of
+Enduring Power of Attorney:

-Attorney: A legal document appointing someone to make financial and property decisions when a person becomes legally incapable of making those decisions.
+A legal document appointing someone to make financial and property decisions when a person doesn't have the capacity to make those decisions.

-Enduring Power of Guardianship:

-A legal document appointing someone to make personal, lifestyle and treatment decisions when a person becomes legally incapable of making those decisions.
+Enduring Power of Guardianship: A legal document appointing someone to make personal, lifestyle and treatment decisions when a person doesn't have the capacity to make those decisions.

-Advance Health Directive: A legal document outlining the medical treatment a person would want, or not want, when they become legally incapable of making those decisions.
+Advance Health Directive:

+A legal document outlining the medical treatment a person would want, when they don't have the capacity to make those decisions.